Login

 Bostock's most recent works combine eclectic influences ranging from Renaissance music to Messiaen and Shapira.
 They may be both challenging and accessible to the listener, involving the use of complex instrumental intonations and incorporating the use of computer generated sounds and interfaces interacting with live performance.

-"Bostock's works are the opposite of postcards: sketches of feelings and emotions, based on patient observation and profound attentiveness.'
+'Bostock's works are the opposite of postcards: sketches of feelings and emotions, based on patient observation and profound attentiveness.'
 Ben Shalev - Ha'aretz.

 Regrettably, Bostock does not play or follow football.

-John Bostock — current to August 2009
+John Bostock — current to December 2010

 Studied with